accera-tech/tradeforce_qa_guidelines/Tradefocre_QA_Guidelines.md

 ### Reports

-As the whole team moves according to Kanban methodology, we don't have sprints, however, we can assume that our package delivery is currently varying from two to tree weeks, so based on that, we should deliver a full report when a package is delivered.
+As the whole team moves according to Kanban methodology, we don't have sprints, however, we can assume that our package delivery is currently varying from two to three weeks, so based on that, we should deliver a full report when a package is delivered.

 In order to enable the management team and also our own team, to make accurate assumptions regarding the team and the software developed, our role as QA team is to provide these information and also give insights about the software quality in general.
 To do so, It's need to extract qualified data from our test executions and bugs found.
 For this purpose, the following Jira queries were created.